You are viewing a story from harrypotterfanfiction.com

 Then they all started speaking at once.

-‘Have you ever heard of the rule of thirds?’
+‘Have you ever heard of one-point perspective?’

 ‘Blue and orange – so passé!
 So overdone!’